BU-CLOUD-F20/Containerizing_Neural_Nets/Project_Proposal.md

 The main target for this project is non-technical clinical end users mainly healthcare providers or researchers.
 However, developers are also considered for potential development and improvement.

-* As a User, I want to choose between computational data classifiers so that I can experiment with the results
-* As a User, I want the app on cloud so that I can work from anywhere I have connection to the internet and the computational resources.
-* As a researcher, I want to be able to use the application on IBM Power9 Architecture so that I can leverage from the built-in hypervisors.
-* As a User, I want to utilize the classifier to gain information about particular brain anatomy pertaining to a patient or across patient populations.

 * As a clinical user, I want to be able to easily access both data and computation results of medical images, therefore I need a user-friendly platform ChRIS whose plugins can perform medical level computation for me.
 * (potential) As a developer, I would like to test the performance of my applications on different architectures (such as x86_64 and Power9), so I need a ChRIS plugin to perform benchmarking tests on these architectures for me.

 ## 3. Scope and Features Of The Project:

-* Explore two neural network classifier types
+* Explore two neural network classifier types:
 	* A network classifier that attempts to segment multiple classes concurrently and provide classification of each part of the brain.
 	* A network classifier that leverages many classifiers, each tuned to only one class pertaining to a specific anatomical feature of the brain.
 * Build or expand some applications that implement the explored neural networks, which can generate detailed reports of MRI images of a patient's neuroanatomy.
 * Ability to run the applications on ChRIS as plugins
 * Convert DICOM to file types compatible with the classifiers.
-* Build classifiers for x86_64 and (possible) for IBM Power9 architectures that exist at the MOC
+* (possible) Build classifiers for x86_64 and for IBM Power9 architectures that exist at the MOC

 ## 4. Solution Concept: